We are the Gilley Family.

 - World’s Medical Mission Post-Residency Orientation – Completed August 2019

-- Language school in Honduras – 2020 for 6 months – in process.
+- Language school in Honduras – 2020 for 6 months – interrupted at 2 months

 - Move in and begin working at Loma de Luz – 2020-2022 for a 2 year commitment with Samaritan’s Purse Post Residency Program – started, may return to language school at some point.

 - Seek the Lord’s will about the location of our family’s continued ministry

-We are presently attending our language school in Honduras, but not at our hospital.
-We will live at the school for half a year and thereafter we will move across the country to housing on the hospital compound near Belfate.
-I will be working full time in the Hospital/Clinic, and Bethany will be continuing the work of homemaking, educating our 3 daughters, a making our home a place of hospitality and ministry.
+We are presently attending our language school online, while living in a house on the hospital compound near Belfate.
+I am working in the Hospital/Clinic, and Bethany is continuing the work of homemaking, educating our 4 daughters, a making our home a place of hospitality and ministry.
 Bethany, though a Physician Assistant (PA), is not committed to working in the hospital at this time.
 We would like to get settled in, find our routines, and then branch out to ministry opportunities as God presents them.

 After 2 years serving at the hospital, our commitment with Samaritan’s Purse will come to an end, in the middle of 2022.
 By that time we hope God will have revealed the next steps that he would like our family to take.
 The purpose and hope of the 2 year post-residency program through Samaritan’s Purse is that missionaries will be transitioned to long term mission agencies and continue to serve abroad.